stoically/temporary-containers/README.md

 Never open Tabs in new Temporary Containers when:
 * Regular click on a Link on a Website
 * Website redirects or opens new Tab itself
-* Clicking "New Tab" in the RightClick ContextMenu on a Link on a Website
+* Clicking "Open Link in New (Container) Tab" in the RightClick ContextMenu on a Link on a Website
 * Pressing Shift+LeftMouseClick on a Link on a Website

 [Get it here.](https://addons.mozilla.org/en-US/firefox/addon/temporary-containers/)